1933 Banking Act: Glass–Steagall provisions and the Pecora Investigation

 Many descriptions of the 1933 Banking Act emphasize the role of the Pecora Investigation in creating a public demand for the separation of commercial and investment banking.
 Some accounts even suggest those Glass–Steagall provisions were created in response to the Pecora Investigation.

 National City Bank (predecessor to Citibank) was the only commercial bank examined by Ferdinand Pecora before the 1933 Banking Act became law in June 1933.
 After the National City hearings ended on March 2, 1933, the Pecora Investigation resumed in May 1933, with the examination of "private bankers", covering J.P.
 Morgan & Co., Kuhn, Loeb & Co., and Dillon, Read & Co., before returning to a commercial bank with the examination of Chase National Bank beginning in late October 1933.
 Although those hearings, therefore, took place after the 1933 Banking Act became law, testimony from the lengthy Chase hearings is often cited as evidence for the need to separate commercial and investment banking.

 Pecora was appointed counsel for what became known as the Pecora Investigation on January 22, 1933, and conducted his first hearing on February 15, 1933.
 Earlier, on January 27, 1933, the Senate overwhelmingly passed a Glass bill separating commercial and investment banking.
 Even earlier, at Glass's instigation, the 1932 Democratic Party platform had called for such separation.
 During the 1932 Presidential campaign then President Hoover supported the regulation of investment banking, particularly securities affiliates of commercial banks, and Roosevelt supported the separation of commercial and investment banking.

 The dramatic "ten days" of National City hearings in February 1933, however, were a high point of publicity for the Pecora Investigation.
 They led to Charles Mitchell's resignation as Chairman of National City Bank.
 Days later, both National City and Chase announced they would eliminate their securities affiliates.
 Chase also announced it supported a legislative separation of commercial and investment banking.

 H. Parker Willis and others have written that the Pecora Investigation hearings concerning J. P. Morgan & Co., which began on May 23, 1933, gave the "final impetus" to the 1933 Banking Act.
 Those hearings did not deal with commercial bank securities activities.
-Their revelations were that several J. P. Morgan partners had not paid income taxes in one or more years from 1930–32 and that the firm had provided exclusive investment opportunities to prominent business and political leaders.
+Their revelations were that several J. P. Morgan partners had not paid income taxes in one or more years from 1930 to 1932 and that the firm had provided exclusive investment opportunities to prominent business and political leaders.

 During the J. P. Morgan hearings Senator Glass dismissed the Pecora Investigation as a "circus"."Bored by Senatorial exhibitionism" Glass had not attended the earlier National City hearings.

 While the Pecora Investigation made dramatic headlines and generated public outrage, critics at the time and since attacked the hearings for creating misleading or inaccurate accounts of the investigated transactions.
 Glass–Steagall critics have argued that the evidence from the Pecora Investigation did not support the separation of commercial and investment banking.